Impersonal Pronouns

 Let us take a look at each one of them.

-'One' can be used in various parts and forms within a sentence.
+"One" is used when making general statements that apply to people in general, not just a specific individual.
+'One' can be used in various roles and forms within a sentence.
 Below are some of the common uses and placements of 'one'.

 1. 'One' as the Subject

-'One' is often used as the subject of a sentence:
+'One' is often used as the subject of a sentence.
+In this case, the verb follows the form for third-person singular subjects.

 One can always count on this place to serve great food.